 Therapeutic recreation specialists treat the whole person, not just the injury.
 An article in No Barriers newsletter reported that 31 percent of individuals with a spinal cord injury left their home less than one time per week.
 This shows a vital need for early exposure to community situations as soon after injury as possible, to improve a person’s confidence level, independence, quality of life and future wellbeing.
 All of the physicians, nurses and therapists in Jackson Rehabilitation Hospital work together as an interdisciplinary team helping each patient accomplish these goals.

-Patients and families dealing with the emotional challenges of a stroke or a traumatic brain injury can find comfort knowing they are not alone.
+Patients and families dealing with the emotional challenges of a stroke can find comfort knowing they are not alone.
 In these guided support groups, families can share their experience in a safe and confidential setting, while fostering strength and building connections with other patients facing some of the same challenges.

 Attendance is free.
 Light snacks and drinks will be provided.